QwikDev/qwik/packages/qwik/src/core/api.md

 //
 // @internal (undocumented)
 export interface ClientContainer extends Container2 {
+    // Warning: (ae-forgotten-export) The symbol "HostElement" needs to be exported by the entry point index.d.ts
+    //
+    // (undocumented)
+    $disableStyles$(host: HostElement): void;
     // Warning: (ae-forgotten-export) The symbol "VNodeJournal" needs to be exported by the entry point index.d.ts
     //
     // (undocumented)